 Parisians go from one arrondissement to the other by crossing the magnificent Parc Monceau, a haven of calm and convivial atmosphere, where joggers, readers on benches, children running on the lawn co-exist comfortably.
 This residential district has beautiful Haussmannian buildings with prestigious apartments, perfect for expatriates of embassies, and for business executives who like to entertain clients in a high-style.
 In this upscale neighborhood, the nightlife is calm, but the Champs Elysées is just a stone's throw away, with their starred restaurants, bars, cinemas, and theatres.

-The Palais Garnier is the essential monument of the district: magnificent facade, marble columns, gilding, grand statues ...
-It was created by Charles Garnier and the performance hall is a symbol of the Second Empire.
-The entire district is emblematic of Haussmannian Paris, with its grand boulevards, its recognizable buildings ...
-Don't forget the Fragonard perfume museum, the Grévin museum, the galleries, and covered passages.
-With the department stores, Galeries Lafayette and Printemps, the Opera district is also the meeting place for shopaholics.
+The Palais Garnier is the district's important monument: with its magnificent frontage, marble columns, gilding, and grand statues, Charles Garnier has created a symbol of the Second Empire.
+The entire district is emblematic of Haussmannian Paris, its grand boulevards, and its recognizable buildings for their majestic facades.
+Do not forget to visit the Fragonard perfume Museum, the Grévin Museum, the galleries, and covered passages among unmissable sites.
+With the department stores, Galeries Lafayette, and Printemps, the Opera district is also the meeting place for Parisian and international shopaholics.

 The Montparnasse tower dominates the district from the top of its 210 meters!
 Located north of the 14th arrondissement of Paris, this district has been frequented by many major artists of the 20th century: Picasso, Soutine, Foujita, Modigliani, Brancusi, Braque, Man Ray ...
 From this rich past, Montparnasse has kept workshops artists, famous cafes and brasseries (the Closerie des Lilas, the Dôme, the Coupole ...).
 The cultural offer is important with several museums and places to walk: Paris Montparnasse - Top of the City, the Montparnasse cemetery, the Bourdelle Museum, the Catacombs, the Cartier Foundation for Contemporary Art ...